mschilde/auto-label-merge-conflicts/README.md

 ## Set up

-To configure the action simply add the following lines to your `.github/main.workflow` workflow file:
+To configure the action on your repo you have to do 2 things:

+1) add the following code to your `.github/main.workflow` workflow file:

 ```
 workflow "auto-label merge conflicts" {